emtee40/HttpCanary-Import/app_ug_en.md

 # HttpCanary App User Guide

+**If you are using an older version 1.x, please download the latest version v2.1.1.**

 ## 1. Capture HTTPS Packets
 From Android Nougat(7.0), Google changed the network security policy.
 Self-signed Certificate Authorities (CA) are not trusted by any apps' secure connections by default.
 That means HttpCanary is unable to decrypt TLS/SSL packets.
 But we have two ways to get around it.